khulnasoft/ByteBreach/welcome/bytebreach-values-and-faq.md

 * **What should I do if there is content from my blog in ByteBreach and I don't want it there?**
 {% endhint %}

+Note that having links to your page in ByteBreach:

+* Improve your **SEO**
+* The content gets **translated to more than 15 languages** making possible for more people to access this content
-In any case know that ByteBreach in this case would be improving your **SEO** and **encouraging** people to **check your page** (people has mentioned us that since some page of them is in ByteBreach they receive more visits).
-If you still want the content of your blog to be removed from ByteBreach let us know.
+* **ByteBreach encourages** people to **check your page** (several people has mentioned us that since some page of them is in ByteBreach they receive more visits)

-Note that asking this we will definitely **remove every link to your blog**, and any content based on it.
+However, If you still want the content of your blog to be removed from ByteBreach just let us know and we will definitely **remove every link to your blog**, and any content based on it.

 {% hint style="danger" %}
 * **What should I do if I find copy-pasted content in ByteBreach?**
 {% endhint %}

-**Unfortunatelly this practice might have happened in the beginning of the project when this page was just the notes of a pentester**.
-We always try to **give the original authors all the credits**.
-If you find a page with copy-pasted content (even with the original source referenced), let us know and we will either **remove it**, **leave the link**, or **rewrite it**.
+We always **give the original authors all the credits**.
+If you find a page with copy-pasted content without original source referenced, let us know and we will either **remove it**, **add the link before the text**, or **rewrite it adding the link**.

-## LICENSE&#x20;
+## LICENSE

 Copyright © All rights reserved unless otherwise specified.